cvhariharan/cvhariharan/README.md

-798 is the number of ternary square-free words of length 16.
+5414 is the number of binary partitions of 43.